 Initial user tests have shown that there is air passing through some electronic parts of the Arizer Solo 2.

 Especially over some plastic cables, and they are near the heater.
 But it seems the heater is very well isolated and I doubt whether the plastic cables get hot enough for any off-gassing.
 But still, this could definitely be an issue if you’re obsessed with health.

-And it breaks my heart because I LOVE this vape, but this is exactly the reason why I wouldn’t recommend it to you if safety is top priority for you.
+And it breaks my heart because I LOVE this vape, but this is exactly the reason why I wouldn’t recommend it to you if safety is a top priority for you.